PoliticalGraveyard.com

 See also Internet Movie Database profile

 Walter Shapiro (born c.1947) — of Ann Arbor, Washtenaw County, Mich.
 Born about 1947.
 Democrat.
-Candidate in primary for U.S. Representative from Michigan 2nd District, 1972.
+Candidate for U.S. Representative from Michigan 2nd District, 1972.
 Political columnist for the national newspaper USA Today.
 Still living as of 2001.

 Preston W. Slosson (1892-1984) — of Ann Arbor, Washtenaw County, Mich.
 Born in Laramie, Albany County, Wyo., 1892.
 Democrat.
 University professor; historian; candidate for U.S. Representative from Michigan 2nd District, 1948.
 Died, of heart failure, in Clarion, Clarion County, Pa., May 11, 1984 (age about 91 years).
 Body donated to the University of Michigan medical school.